Why You Should Be Interested in RFID

 Benefiting From Your RFID Tagging Mandate

-By investing in robust RFID software Platform, and infrastructure, additional benefits can be reaped.
-For example, we are helping brand owners track pre-production samples and molds, job tickets and employee applications, reusable pallets and trolleys, and IT assets.
-Once installed, you’ll find dozens of processes that can be quickly and easily enhanced.
-RFID becomes the gift that keeps on giving.
+By investing in robust RFID software and infrastructure additional benefits can be reaped.
+For example, we are helping brand owners track preproduction samples and molds, job tickets and employee applications, reusable pallets and trolleys, and IT assets.
+Once installed, you’ll find dozens of processes that can be quickly and easily enhanced using RFID.
 By putting RFID to work inside your four walls, you will reduce the operational costs, and you will be able to pay for the RFID investment with a major reduction in chargebacks.

 Validation is one of RFID’s most compelling benefits.
 Each carton loaded into an outbound trailer passes through an RFID Portal and is checked to confirm it is going on the right truck.
 In addition, this final validation also acts as a trigger for generating an EPOD (Electronic Proof of Delivery) record.

 By investing in RFID portals at outbound dock doors, you can validate each carton loaded into an outbound trailer and confirm it is going on the right truck.
 RFID validation can automatically “close” a shipment and act as a trigger for generating an EPOD (Electronic Proof of Delivery) record.
-The EPOD Record enables the rapid payment of invoices, in weeks instead of months.
-This is a huge ROI benefit to the financials.
+Validation is one of RFID’s most compelling benefits.
+Each carton loaded into an outbound trailer passes through an RFID Portal and is checked to confirm it is going on the right truck.
+In addition, this final validation also acts as a trigger for generating an EPOD record.

-There’s no need to shut the DC and hire third party counters for a few days to conduct physical inventory.
+There’s no need to shut the DC for a few days to conduct physical inventory.
 A small team armed with mobile RFID readers can count inventory in a fraction of the time compared to traditional barcode based methods.
 Because it is easier and faster to count, you can cycle count more often with greater accuracy.
-Remember, you RFID enabled your bar-coded cartons during receiving.

 This is the next place to put those RFID tags to work.
 By adding RFID reading to each pack station, operators do not have to scan each barcode as they pack an order.
-By validating the carton contents in real time, the customer benefits in two ways: the packing process is faster with the reduction in hand barcode scanning.
+By validating the carton contents in real time, the customer benefits in two ways: the packing process is faster with the reduction in hand barcode scanning and errors are reduced to zero as operators can be signaled instantly if the wrong item is placed in the carton.

 By adding fixed RFID readers at each pack station, orders are validated in real time, the packing process is faster with the reduction in product handling and hand barcode scanning, and errors are reduced to zero as operators can be signaled instantly if the wrong item is placed in the carton.